Tokyo Ski Night: First film event to promote interaction just before the season begins | @ Daikanyama, Tokyo | Saturday, November 15th

 Screened works

-.
-A 16mm short film with original music, depicting skiing in ungroomed terrain and backcountry skiing and mythical creatures.
+A 16mm short film depicting skiing on ungroomed and backcountry slopes, along with mythical creatures, set to original music.

 Produced by Salomon - Depart